kkawato/rdlearn/README.md

 the existing cutoffs.

-This document demonstrates how to use the main functions of `rdlearn.` For the replication of the empirical results of Zhang et al, please refer to vignette.
+This document demonstrates how to use the main functions of `rdlearn.` For the replication of the empirical results of Zhang et al., please refer to the vignette.

 ## Installation